Spudgee/nc150-tool/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- [NeetCode](https://neetcode.io/) for providing excellent coding interview preparation resources.
+- [NeetCode](https://neetcode.io/) for providing the coding interview preparation material.
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) for the video downloading functionality.